magnuskahr/P2P-Eksamensnoter/Mobile Ad-hoc Networks and Wireless Sensor Networks.md

 > * `limited devices` these devices are often limited in range, bandwith, cpu, storage or battery life - making it necessary to take such limitations into account
 > * `portable` well guess what, portable devices are .. portable!
 They move around!
 And that is also important to think about

-Also being that it typically is radio waves which is used, that itself brings some problems, where signal strength can be unpredictable, radio waves can be blocked or absorbed, radio communication can be unidirectional where a can hear b, but b cant hear a, and broadcasting in itself can be a security risk.
+And using radio, the signal strength can be unpredictable, waves can be blocked or absorbed communication can be unidirectional where a can hear b, but b cant hear a, and broadcasting in itself can be a security risk.

-It is clear that working with these technologies brings a lot of problems with it, but what they enable can be used for remote areas, unplanned meetings, to extend existing infrastructure, emergency situations, military, sensor networks and so on.
+So yeah, this really hard thing to work with.

 ## MANET routing